 We conceptualize this as an unresolved tension between divergent views on the nature of digital innovation in OIP; between an emphasis on digital infrastructure innovation versus an emphasis on innovation in digital infrastructure.
 We draw the line of demarcation between the software engineers developing OIP Core, on the one hand, and the domain experts tasked with updating national guidelines on informational requirements for different classes of equipment on the other.
 Emphasizing the open-ended, transformative, and generative potential for a large-scale transition from document-based to data-oriented requirements handling, the software engineers regarded OIP as digital infrastructure innovation.
-The domain experts emphasized the need for OIP Core to take into account operators' and EPC companies' installed base of financial, technical, and organizational investments in digital EPC project delivery in general, and digital exchange of technical information in particular.
-As such, they viewed OIP as a form of innovation in digital infrastructure (Table 1).
+The domain experts emphasized the need for OIP Core to take into account operators' and EPC companies' installed base of financial, technical, and organizational investments in digital EPC project delivery in general, and digital exchange of technical infrastructure (Table 1).